bio-phys/cadishi/doc/index.rst

 with specific datasets.
 Note that Cadishi supports NUMA awareness, i.e. processes can be pinned to CPUs.
 Calculations on large frames *greatly* benefit from the GPU kernels.
 Enable one worker per GPU.
-We have seen a binning rate of up to 160 billion particle-pairs per second on a single Pascal GPU.
+We have seen a binning rate of up to 495 billion particle-pairs per second on a single Volta GPU.

 Installation